-On August 12, 2021, Vietnam notified a draft Circular amending Food Additives Circular as G/SPS/N/VNM/123.
-The draft Amendment will expand regulations on food additives approval as it proposes a real-time update of the List of Permissible Food Additives according to the latest Codex standards on food additives.
+On August 12, 2021, Vietnam notified a draft Circular amending the Food Additives Circular as G/SPS/N/VNM/123.
+The draft Amendment proposed an automatic update of the List of Permissible Food Additives according to the latest Codex standards on food additives.
+Vietnam re-notified a draft Circular amending the Food Additives Circular as G/SPS/N/VNM/141 on July 29, 2022.
+This amendment is expected to be finalized and issued at the end of 2022.